indeni/cloudrail-knowledge/docs/context/README.md

 * `tags` - these are the tags assigned to this resource, whether in the live environment or infrastructure-as-code.
 Note that Cloudrail refrains from collecting most content under tags and so there may be many tags whose name appears correctly, but the value is a result of a hashing function.
+For example, if you use a tag called "my-project-aspect" with the value "foobar-1", Cloudrail will see the tag name but will not collect the value "foobar-1".

 * `aliases` - a context object always has a name.
 But, sometimes it may be referred by more than one name.
 If this is